The Transfer Performance of Economic Models: Beyond Exchangeability

-We again construct a forecast interval for $e_{\bT,n+1}$ using the pooled sample of transfer errors across samples in the metadata, $\left\{ e^{\bM}_{\T,d} : (\T,d) \in \bbT_{r+1,n}\right\}$, giving different probabilities to each $e^{\bM}_{T,d}$ instead of uniform weights.
-Under the iid assumption, each sample in the metadata is equally representative of the training and target distributions, while when we relax that assumption whether a sample $S_d$ is more representative of the training or testing distribution depends on its relative likelihood under $\nu$ and $\mu$.
+We again construct a forecast interval for $e_{\bT,n+1}$ using the pooled sample of transfer errors across samples in the metadata, that is, $\left\{ e^{\bM}_{\T,d} : (\T,d) \in \bbT_{r+1,n}\right\}$.
+Different from the previous section, we no longer assign uniform weights to each $e^{\bM}_{T,d}$.
+Intuitively, under our previous i.i.d.\ assumption, each sample in the metadata was equally representative of the training and target distributions, but in this relaxed model, whether a sample $S_d$ is more representative of the training or testing distribution depends on its relative likelihood under $\nu$ and $\mu$.

 A crucial quantity is the following:

 \begin{definition} For every domain $d \in \{1, \dots,n\}$, define

 \end{definition}